St Eunan's College: Buildings and grounds

 The college was designed by Irish architect Thomas Francis McNamara, attached to the firm of W. H. Burne and Co.
 The Belfast firm, Messrs Laverty and Co., were contracted to carry out the job.
 The cost of the building was approximately £22,000.

 A three-storey edifice resembling a medieval keep, it has been called "the castle on the hill".
 Architectural features include four turreted round towers and flying buttresses which are modelled on the nearby cathedral.
 There is a medial courtyard and a stone chapel.
 A habitat on the grounds comprises flora, fauna, and fungi, including a monkey puzzle tree on the front lawn.

 The foundation stone for the "New Wing" was laid on 23 September 1931 as part of the silver jubilee.
 It opened in September 1933, when it was used initially as accommodation for those priests who had, until that time, lived at addresses on the adjacent College Row, close by the school gates.

-The college chapel was finished in 1952 during the presidency of the Rev. McLoone.
+The college chapel was finished in 1952 during the presidency of McLoone.
 The chapel was designed by J. J. Robinson, architect of Galway Cathedral, and completed in 1961 at a cost of £42,000.
 The outline of a subterranean toilet block parallel to the College Chapel, which was used until the mid-1930s, can still be seen today.
 On Saturday 21 October 2017, the class of 1962–67 (featuring future Member of Cabinet Jim McDaid) held a reunion at the college, which began with a service in the College Chapel to remember the eight who were absent due to death.